 - Don’t fill the bottom part of the face (it’s a cheek issue).

-- Fill the cheeks.
+- Filler in the cheeks works well.
 It will make the nasolabial folds and the bottom part of the face look better.
 If you are on a limited budget, the cheeks are likely where you will get the biggest bang for your buck.

 - Don’t forget about the lower eyelids.
 Filling the groove connects the “bag” to the cheek, making the cheek look higher, and therefore making the lower eyelid look shorter.